kobotoolbox/docs/source/troubleshooting_kobocollect.md

 This type of error message occurs when you try to edit your saved form when the corresponding blank form is not present or was deleted.

-If this occurs, retrieve the corresponding blank form from your KoBoToolbox account by clicking **Get Blank Form** on the home screen and then select the particular form which requires amendments.
+If this occurs, retrieve the corresponding blank form from your KoboToolbox account by clicking **Get Blank Form** on the home screen and then select the particular form which requires amendments.

-**Error: Unable to install KoBoCollect android app in a device.
+**Error: Unable to install KoboCollect android app in a device.
 Shows the following error message (can’t create directory/storage/sdcard0/odk)**

 **Troubleshooting:**

 You see this error message when your device is out of storage space.
-To overcome this issue, free your device by uninstalling some unnecessary app and then try installing KoBoCollect.
+To overcome this issue, free your device by uninstalling some unnecessary app and then try installing KoboCollect.